Mealman1551/ArchivedDataCodec/README.md

 There will be two major stable updates per year, 15 may and 15 november.
 Meanwhile, the rolling release Python source script [ADC Aurora](https://github.com/Mealman1551/ADC/tree/ADC-Unstable-(Aurora)) will be updated monthly, if not weekly.

+#### Release flow

+1. ADC Canary, live updated repo, not meant to use.
+2. after ADC Canary the working code will be ported to ADC Aurora asap.
+3. Stable version will be based on Aurora's source code after testing the code, if there are bugs i will use a stable Aurora script.

 ## Contributing

 Contributions are welcome!
 Open an issue or submit a pull request if you'd like to contribute.